top of page

 Fantasy with moral lessons, adventure, and charm.
 Victorian-era classic about bravery, faith, and the unseen guidance of good.
 Originally Written for general readers suitable for Elementary readers.

-Heads Up: alcohol use.
+Heads Up: Language: 3 stupid, alcohol use.

 Book cover with red-haired figure in front of eerie trees, obscured face.
 Title: "The Nameless."
 Vines surround with an intense mood.